Learning to Love Life and Make Positive Changes

 - Use your strengths.
 Joy and progress come from using these strengths while managing weaknesses.
 Discover strengths by noticing things you enjoy doing; things that challenge you; things that engage you.
 Focus on those strengths and build them up.

 - Choose to serve.
 Inwardly focusing fosters a narrow and limited view of the world.
 As we turn more energy and attention to helping others, the meaning and satisfaction of our own lives expands.
 Think about the last time you helped someone.
 How did it make you feel?
 Volunteer to help in your community to make it a better place to live and work.

-- Do not forget your compass.
+- Don’t forget your compass.
 Each of us is equipped with a compass, or conscience, to guide us.
 When we ignore it, we get lost.
 When we use our compass well, our journey will be richer and more meaningful.

 If you have thought about volunteering in your community, but have not made the move yet, consider joining a Howard County Extension Homemakers Club.
-There are four clubs located in the county which meet monthly to learn a new skill and volunteer in their communities.
+There are seven clubs located in the county which meets on a monthly basis to learn a new skill and volunteer in their communities.
 Call the Extension Office for more information about joining or organizing an EHC club in your area.
-The Cooperative Extension Service is part of the University of Arkansas Division of Agriculture and offers its programs to all eligible persons regardless of race, color, national origin, religion, gender, age, disability, marital or veteran status, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.
+The Arkansas Cooperative Extension Service offers its programs to all eligible persons regardless of race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, marital or veteran status, genetic information, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.

 Recipe of the Week

-One of my all-time favorite cakes is carrot cake.
+One of my all time favorite cakes is a carrot cake.
 My mother-in-law makes the best.
-Here is a recipe that tastes great and is lighter than the original version.
+Here is a recipe that tastes great and is lighter than its original version.

 2 cups all purpose flour